dannyshmueli/openrouter-model-picker/README.md

 ## 🎯 Why This Exists

+**LLM model selection is a moving target.** When building AI-powered applications, choosing the right model involves constant trade-offs between cost, quality, speed, and capabilities.
+This is what I call finding **Product-Model Fit** - the model that best serves your product at each stage of development.

+> 📖 **Read more:** [Product Model Fit with OpenRouter Model Picker](https://dannyshmueli.com/2025/06/21/Product-Model-Fit-with-OpenRouter-Model-Picker/) - A deeper dive into the concept and development story behind this component.

-As a developer building LLM-powered applications, I found myself constantly switching between the OpenRouter website and my code to explore available models, compare pricing, and check capabilities.
+As a developer, I found myself constantly alt-tabbing between the OpenRouter website and my code to explore available models, compare pricing, and check capabilities.
 This became especially tedious when:

 - **Building prototypes** where I needed to quickly test different models
 - **Optimizing costs** by comparing pricing across providers and model tiers
 - **Matching capabilities** to specific use cases (vision, context length, etc.)
+- **Avoiding analysis paralysis** with 325+ model options

-Rather than hardcoding a few model options, this component brings the entire OpenRouter model catalog directly into your application.
-So you can make informed decisions about model selection based on real-time pricing, capabilities, and performance characteristics - all within your app's interface.
+Rather than hardcoding a few model options or losing momentum switching between tabs, this component brings the entire OpenRouter model catalog directly into your application.
+Make informed decisions about model selection based on real-time pricing, capabilities, and performance characteristics - all within your app's interface.

 **Perfect for:**
+- Finding **Product-Model Fit** during development and iteration
 - Developer tools and AI playgrounds
 - Cost optimization dashboards
 - Multi-model AI applications